 - Support Center research activities and Center students as appropriate.

-Frank M. Bryan recently retired (2013) from the University of Vermont as the John G. McCullough Professor of Political Science.
+Frank M. Bryan retired in 2013 from the University of Vermont as the John G. McCullough Professor of Political Science.
 Professor Bryan is a noted local scholar, lecturer, author and humorist, having written and co-written over ten books and numerous articles.

-Selection Committee: Cheryl Morse, Robert Bartlett, Wolfgang Mieder, Ann Hallowell, Margaret Tamulonis, Richard Watts
+Selection Committee: Robert Bartlett, Prudence Doherty, Ann Hallowell, Wolfgang Mieder, Margaret Tamulonis, Richard Watts

-Special Thanks to the donors who made this award possible and Kristin Peterson-Ishaq & Kelly Dutra for their work organizing the endowment fund.
+Special thanks to the donors who made this award possible and Kristin Peterson-Ishaq and Kelly Dutra for their work organizing the endowment fund..